Short Essay on Brecht – Politics and Poems

 Poetry is often seen as secondary in Brecht’s work.
 This is partially true — as his main work was always his plays, his screenplays, and his theoretical work.
 Despite this, poetry was important to Brecht — both to himself and to his wider intellectual development.
 The politics at the centre of Brecht’s poems should be obvious — he believed in solidarity, in comradeship, in friendship, in humanity, in a love of humanity, in compassion, and in Socialism.
 His poems look at the reality of life for countless men, countless women, and countless workers.
 His poems declare that humanity is vital.3 His poems declare that we are all deserving of some humanity.4

-Brecht’s poems were central to his life.
+Brecht’s poems were central and powerful to his life.
 He wrote poems from an early age — and continuously worked to develop his poems and his ideas about poetry.
 There is a constant sense, in the poetry of Brecht, that his poetry is always developing, always seeking development.
 Pity and humanity are central concerns to the poetry of Brecht — and they are central concerns for any poet who really wants to be taken seriously.
 We can see the development of the poetry of Brecht in every stage of his career as a poet — from his youth, through the years of the 1920s and the 1930s, through the war years, through the years of living in East Germany, through to his death in 1956.
 The sense of constant, revolutionary, development is central to the poetry of Brecht — as is humanity.
 The poems of Brecht are poems designed to criticise existing Capitalist society — for its exploitation, its oppression, its wars, and its imperialism.
 We can see this, very clearly, in the following poem, ‘German War Primer’, (1955):

 Amongst the highly placed